hatgit/BIP39-Mnemonic-Tools/README.md

 and as a bytearray before hashing to obtain the leading required number of bits from the hash digest in order to compute the checksum and complete the final groups of words shown as 11 bit strings that correspond to an index value for a word as per the bip39 spec.
+The resulting words can be used as valid BIP39 mnemonic recovery phrases for related compatible crypto wallets.

 Formula:
-Initial Entropy in bits /32 = checksum length in bits initial entropy mod 11 = remaining bits + checksum = last word Initial entropy + checksum = total bits /11 = total words.
+Initial Entropy in bits /32 = checksum length in bits  (this is equal to wordcount/3 == checksum lenght) initial entropy mod 11 = remaining bits + checksum = last word Initial entropy + checksum = total bits /11 = total words. (total words can be either 12 or 24, depending on initial entropy length)

-Example usage: 128 bits entropy, will require a 4 bit checksum, for a total of 132 bits.

-Notes:
-While this code could be re-written to further condense/clean it, my goal was initially just to get it to work.
-For example, starting with the secret.randbits() function, I noticed often the value returned was less than the range specified even using rangebelow(), so I went a few bits higher in length to help assure that I got at least 129 bits (or 130) and then from there slice at least 128 bits to obtain the desired starting amount of entorpy neeeded.

-In addition,there is a bytearray error that sometimes throws if their is an odd number of bytes in the array, which was related to scenarios where 129 bits was used instead of 128 for example.
-That error should now be resolved  - and namely - after formatting the initial entropy decimal number as a string then appending 0b to ensure it is treated as a binary value prior to conversion in subsequent steps.
-The app is setup to produce 12 word mnemnonics, for longer ones the entropy must be increased as described in the above formula along with the required checksum.
+Example usage: 128 bits entropy, will require a 4 bit checksum, for a total of 132 bits, that will result in 12 final words.
+A user can choose for the tool to create the 128 bits randomly - by selecting 12 - then hitting enter on the following screen, or enter the 128 bits manually in the form of a hexidecimal string (i.e. a 32 character hex string, left-padded with 0x making it 34 characters total).
+In all cases the tool always computes the required checksum which is determinisitc and derived from the initial entropy, therefore, for user-supplied entropy the checksum should not be included as it will be automatically computed by the tool and appended to the end of the string before the final word group is derived.